HL7/davinci-pr/input/pagecontent/usecases.md

 !["Lonely" Payment](lonely_payment.png "Lonely Payment"){:style="float: none;}

 This search is used to find remittances associated with a received payment.
 The payer will search for the payment given the passed-in search parameters and find remittances associated with that payment.
-The remittance information is returned along with claim and payment information that can be used by the provider to verify the proper payment was retrieved.
+The remittance information is returned along the payment information that can be used by the provider to verify the proper payment was retrieved.
 Any of the returned remittance identifiers can then be used in the Download Remittance operation.

 #### Input
 * Provider TIN (mandatory)